ovh/docs/pages/web/web-paas/configuration-services/memcached/guide.en-us.md

 See the [Memcached](https://memcached.org) for more information.

 Both Memcached and Redis can be used for application caching.
-As a general rule, Memcached is simpler and thus more widely supported while Redis is more robust.  $partner_full recommends using Redis if possible but Memcached is fully supported if an application favors that cache service."
+As a general rule, Memcached is simpler and thus more widely supported while Redis is more robust.
+Web PaaS recommends using Redis if possible but Memcached is fully supported if an application favors that cache service."

 ## Supported versions